Flexing RISC-V Instruction Subset Processors to Extreme Edge: Generative AI based Code Retargeting

-As mentioned before, for the transformation of the instructions that are not part of the subISA, we use the ChatGPT RISC-V Assembly plugin.
-Initially, we provide the target-subISA and the instructions that need to be transformed.
+Initially, we provide the instruction subset and the instructions that need to be transformed to the ChatGPT RISC-V Assembly plugin.
 Objectives that restrict the solution space can be added based on the user preferences.
 For example, such objectives could be ``\textit{allow the use of temporary registers to provide a solution}'', or, ``\textit{keep the codesize to minimum as you transform the instructions}''.
-After that, the generation of \texttt{macros} for the instructions begins and the LLM provides a solution.
+After that, the process of generating \texttt{macros} for the non-supported instructions from the instruction subset begins.
 Then, the \texttt{macros} are verified against the original semantics of the transformed instruction with custom test cases.
-In the case of failure, we notify the LLM and the process is initiated again, until we reach a functionally verified set of \texttt{macros}.
+If the LLM generates a \texttt{macro} that cannot be functionally verified, the macro is rejected, and then another \texttt{macro} is requested from the LLM.
+This continues until a valid \texttt{macro} is generated.
+In our experiments, a valid \texttt{macro} can be generated on less than 10 attempts.

-To evaluate the above framework, we define a minimal instruction subset of twelve instructions \texttt{\{addi, add, and, xori, sll, sra, jal, jalr, blt, bltu, lw, sw\}} from which other instructions can reproduced. \textit{armpit} can be defined as a ``long-lasting extreme edge application'' and for this experiment it is chosen as a case study to show the potential of the framework.
-The framework is provided with the vanilla version of the target application compiled with \texttt{-O2}, and we instruct the LLM to transform the instructions of the \textit{armpit} application to the minimal instruction subset.
-Our results show that the code size after the re-compilation of the application is 11.6\% larger than the original version of the application.
-This experiment demonstrates the feasibility of this approach to efficiently re-target code but with an overhead of larger code size and slower runtime of the application.
+To evaluate the above framework, we define a minimal instruction subset of twelve instructions \texttt{\{addi, add, and, xori, sll, sra, jal, jalr, blt, bltu, lw, sw\}} from which other instructions can be reproduced. \textit{Armpit}, \textit{xgboost} and \textit{af\_detect} can be defined as ``long-lasting extreme edge applications'', as discussed in \textit{Section \ref{sec:evaluation}}, and for this experiment they are chosen as a case study to show the potential of the framework.
+The framework receives as input the initial version of the target applications compiled with \texttt{-O2}, and attempts to transform the non-supported instructions of the target applications to functionally relevant \texttt{macro} based on the instruction subset.